 Updates and improvements to the website can be capitalized, but only if additional features are added.
 The creation of an entirely new website, or the creation of significant new functionality for that website, will be included in capital expenditures.
 Typically, the cost incurred for creating, designing, developing and programming a website will be treated as a capital asset.
 It's also the time when the company can purchase all the hardware needed to support the website.

 The initial planning stage is an expense and is included in the profit and loss statement.
 The creation of the website must be capitalized as an asset on the balance sheet.
 Any subsequent updates you make to the content of the website will be considered an expense.
-Although the IRS has not issued any actual guidance regarding the costs of the website specifically, the IRS has provided guidance for the costs of the software.
+Although Internal Revenue Service (IRS) has not issued any actual guidance regarding costs of websites specifically, they have provided guidance for software costs.

-Your tax advisor will determine the appropriate treatment for these costs for federal income tax purposes.
-It will treat the costs of creating a website in the same way as computer software if a company uses a third party to design, develop, create and program the website.
-Depreciable fixed assets The cost of hardware required to operate a website is governed by the standard rules for depreciable equipment.
-Therefore, within 2 to 5 years of the initial implementation of a website, most organizations redesign, rebuild their decaying websites and are given a complete makeover that leaves the site nothing like the original site.
+Your tax advisor will determine appropriate treatment for these costs for federal income tax purposes.
+It will treat costs of creating a website in same way as computer software if company uses third party to design, develop, create and program website.
+Depreciable fixed assets cost of hardware required to operate a website is governed by standard rules for depreciable equipment.
+Therefore within 2 to 5 years of initial implementation of a website most organizations redesign rebuild their decaying websites and given complete makeover that leaves site nothing like original site.

-If you consider that your website is primarily for advertising, you can currently deduct the internal software development costs of the website as an ordinary and necessary business expense.
-The cost of hardware required to operate a website is subject to the standard rules for depreciable equipment.
-Therefore, it should extend existing guidance on other topics to the topic of website development costs.
-They may also include the costs of updating the website to add new features, such as adding pages to the website, adding sales capacity, or adding ability to pay.
+If you consider that your website is primarily for advertising you can currently deduct internal software development costs of website as ordinary and necessary business expense.
+The cost of hardware required to operate a website is subject to standard rules for depreciable equipment.
+Therefore it should extend existing guidance on other topics to topic of website development costs.
+They may also include cost of updating website to add new features such as adding pages to website adding sales capacity or adding ability to pay.

-Capital allocations vary from year to year depending on the Chancellor's budget; therefore, the amount of your website creation costs that are deducted from your taxable profits depends on the year.
-If you use your website to sell (for example, have a shopping cart), this is a selling cost and is considered separately.
-Website development costs should be amortized in a straight line over their useful life, unless management determines that there is a systematic and rational basis that best represents the use of the website. .
+Capital allocations vary from year to year depending on Chancellor's budget; therefore amount of your website creation costs that are deducted from your taxable profits depends on year.
+If you use your website to sell (for example have shopping cart) this is selling cost and considered separately.
+Website development costs should be amortized in straight line over their useful life unless management determines that there is systematic and rational basis that best represents use of website.